 Maximum number of message segments of a long message which can be received by the local application without issuing a response.
-If this value is too high, this may result in network congestion.
+If this value is too high, this may result in network congestion or loss of messages.

 If PACCNT=0, pacing does not take place.